davatorium/rofi/doc/rofi-manpage.markdown

 `-fake-background`

 Select what to use as background for fake transparency.
-This can be 'background' or 'screenshot'
+This can be 'background', 'screenshot' or a path to an image file (currently only supports png).

 ### Debug